Aliases for IGF2 Gene

 GeneCards Summary for IGF2 Gene

 IGF2 (Insulin Like Growth Factor 2) is a Protein Coding gene.
-Diseases associated with IGF2 include Growth Restriction, Severe, With Distinctive Facies and Silver-Russell Syndrome.
-Among its related pathways are Development IGF-1 receptor signaling and p70S6K Signaling.
+Diseases associated with IGF2 include Silver-Russell Syndrome 3 and Silver-Russell Syndrome 1.
+Among its related pathways are Apoptosis Modulation and Signaling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and insulin receptor binding.
 An important paralog of this gene is IGF1.

 UniProtKB/Swiss-Prot Summary for IGF2 Gene

 The insulin-like growth factors possess growth-promoting activity.
 Major fetal growth hormone in mammals.
 Plays a key role in regulating fetoplacental development.
 IGF-II is influenced by placental lactogen.
 Also involved in tissue differentiation.
 Positively regulates myogenic transcription factor MYOD1 function by facilitating the recruitment of transcriptional coactivators, thereby controlling muscle terminal differentiation (By similarity).
 In adults, involved in glucose metabolism in adipose tissue, skeletal muscle and liver (Probable).
 Acts as a ligand for integrin which is required for IGF2 signaling (PubMed:28873464).

 Preptin undergoes glucose-mediated co-secretion with insulin, and acts as physiological amplifier of glucose-mediated insulin secretion.
 Exhibits osteogenic properties by increasing osteoblast mitogenic activity through phosphoactivation of MAPK1 and MAPK3.